tldr-pages/tldr/pages/linux/flameshot.md

 `flameshot screen --number {{2}}`

-- Create a screenshot and print it to the standard output:
+- Create a screenshot and print it to `stdout`:

 `flameshot gui --raw`